08 September 2025

 I caught a train that just went a few stops to Manningtree station.
 In Manningtree the fast London train went from the other side of the same platform.

 Both the East Anglia trains were fine - the restricted leg room is a bit shocking after the generous space that you get on NS trains.
-But there was power provided on both the East Anglia trains I used, and neither were busy.
+But on the plus side there was power provided on both the East Anglia trains I used, and neither service was busy.

 The ticket inspector on the train seemed a bit surprised by my Sail Rail ticket - but he did check the date of my ticket.
 And arriving into London the gateline guy saw that I had my printout (Stena tell you to print it) and just waved me through.